What it Means to be Part of a Co-op

 Membership is ownership

+At a credit union, you’re not just a customer, you’re a member.
 What’s the difference?
-As a member, you not only get to use your credit union’s services, but you also get a say in how your credit union operates.
-Like all co-ops, credit unions are governed by a board of directors that is elected from the membership, by the membership.
+As a member, you get to use your credit union’s services — like lower fees and higher rates on your savings and checking accounts — and you also get a say in how your credit union operates.
+Like all co-ops, credit unions are governed by a board of directors elected from the membership, by the membership.
 One member equals one vote, and everyone has an equal opportunity to participate in setting policies and making decisions.
-You can shape your credit union’s future by getting involved.
+You can shape your credit union’s future just by getting involved.

 Member and Community-focused